Tips for Home Businesses to be More Productive and Efficient

 By the National Association Of Professional Organizers (NAPO)

-Recent survey results indicate that 96 percent of 400 adults polled said they would save time every day by becoming more organized.
-The National Association of Professional Organizers (NAPO), a non-profit organization for professional organizers, in conjunction with its annual “Get Organized Month," is pleased to provide special organization tips that can help home businesses as well as small businesses.
+The National Association of Professional Organizers (NAPO), a non-profit organization for professional organizers, in conjunction with its annual “Get Organized Month,” is pleased to provide special organization tips that can help home businesses as well as small businesses.

 “Employees are struggling to manage their days and figure out how to get more done with fewer resources,” explains NAPO President Laura Leist.
 “Professional organizers use tested principles and expertise to enhance the lives of individuals in the workplace.
 By creating and implementing processes and systems, they help employees and businesses take control of their priorities, information, time, paper and their lives.”

 In honor of NAPO’s “Get Organized Month” held annually in January, NAPO members provide organization strategies so businesses can save time and money in the upcoming year.

 · After you read an email, you should be able to perform one of the following actions: Reply, Delete, File, Forward, or Schedule.
 Reduce inbox clutter by making a decision immediately on each message, act on the decision, and then remove it from your inbox.

 · Use the Delete Key and use it often.
 The most common mistake people make is saving too many emails.
 While many emails warrant being spared deletion, not every email needs to be saved.
 If you are copied on an email simply as a courtesy or formality, use good judgment on whether or not it truly needs to be saved.
 If an email contains an important attachment, take extra care to save the attachment before deleting the email.

 Organize Phone Calls: Plan And Be Prepared!